Michelleoc/pand-problem-sheet/README.md

     g(x)=x2
     h(x)=x3

-* Output is to display and save the plot
+* Output is to display and save the plot on one set of axes

 Code: